daisy/ace-gui/README.md

 ## Work Items

+* build
+  - generate `index.html` in the app folder with the Webpack HTML plugin
 * redux
   - add ES6 support to main process
   - there TODOs here related to setting status and error messages related to running Ace